The barbell is one of the most versatile and effective pieces of home gym equipment.

 The HulkFit Olympic Hex Trap Bar offers the perfect balance between quality and affordability and this is why we are placing it on our list.

 This Hex Bar also comes with 11.42-inch sleeves which is a longer length than many other barbells.
 Thanks to its length, you can load more weights on it.
-Other major advantages of the HulkFit Olympic Hex Trap Bar is that it has multiple knurling positions and lengths, regular and raised handles, as well as its top quality material.
+Other major advantages of the HulkFit Olympic Hex Trap Bar are that it has multiple knurling positions and lengths, regular and raised handles, as well as its top-quality material.